 Depending on the patient’s history and symptoms, the Barrett's Esophagus Treatment Center team may recommend one or more of the following diagnostic evaluations:

 Barrett's esophagus is the most important risk factor for the development of esophageal adenocarcinoma, a cancer that is growing in incidence faster than any other in the U.S. Though the overall risk of developing esophageal cancer is low, we carefully monitor patients with dysplasia, a precancerous stage of Barrett's esophagus.

-Read frequently asked questions about Barrett's esophagus, including its causes and diagnosis
+Read answers to frequently asked questions about Barrett's esophagus, including its causes and diagnosis.

 The Barrett's Esophagus Treatment Center team recommends personalized treatment options based on each patient’s condition.
 Many people with Barrett’s esophagus also have chronic acid reflux or gastroesophageal reflux disease (GERD).
 All treatment plans optimize medical management of GERD with antacid oral medications and lifestyle modifications.
 Most treatment options performed by the Mass General team are minimally invasive.
 Recommended treatment may include: